htmlcsstoimage/docs/getting-started/templates.md

     "message": "The tryit plan is limited to 1 template" }
 ```
-{% include hint.md title="Plan Limits" text="Plans include a limited number of different templates.
-See [pricing](https://htmlcsstoimage.com/pricing) for details.
+{% include hint.md title="Plan Limits" text="Free plans can create 1 template.
+Paid plans can create 1,000.
 You can edit your existing templates an unlimited number of times." %}
 <hr>

 ## Editing a Template

-To edit a template you've already made, make an HTTP request to the API with the <b>template_id</b> listed in the CREATE response LINK TO ABOVE.
+To edit a template you've already made, make an HTTP request to the API with the <b>template_id</b> listed in the CREATE response.

 <pre class="http-method fs-4">
   <span>post</span> https://hcti.io<b>/v1/template/:template_id</b>